AleksaMCode/Enigma/README.md

 ```

 ### File encryption
 <p align="justify">Files are encrypted using one of the available symmetric algorithms.
-After user pics symmetric algorithm, hash algorithm, key size and a block cipher mode of operation file is than encrypted.
+After user picks symmetric algorithm, hash algorithm, key size and a block cipher mode of operation file is than encrypted.
 First the file headers are generated, after which the original file is signed and encrypted (in that order).</p>

 > **_NOTE:_**
 >